 Most of us may have had our reservations while starting teletherapy, even as it became obvious that in-person sessions may no longer be an option.
-Parents were uncertain and so were professionals about the efficacy of remote AAC therapy.
+Parents were uncertain and so were professionals about the efficacy of online speech and language therapy.
 But leave it to the experts and diligent parents to figure out ways to support the learning of communicators at home.
 Thanks to some ingenious ideas, communicators and their families are gradually beginning to appreciate the several advantages teletherapy brings.

 There are undeniably a few limitations with remote therapy.
 Aided Language input can be difficult.
 Holding the attention of a communicator can also be a challenge.
 However, these challenges have inspired professionals to come up with the most innovative ideas and engaging activities.
 Now that we are a few months into virtual sessions, we can see a few ways that teletherapy brings the best out of communicators.

 Making the Most of Communicator’s Interests